 Decluttering doesn’t have to be stressful.

 Of course there are times when we have to get rid of stuff that we might not normally want to.
-Maybe you’re sifting through the personal possessions of a loved one who’s recently passed away.
-Perhaps you’re downsizing and have to let go of stuff to fit into your smaller, new home.
+Maybe you’re dealing with grief in sifting through the personal possessions of a loved one who’s recently passed away.
+Perhaps you’re downsizing and decluttering in later life and have to let go of stuff to fit into your smaller, new home.

-However, decluttering because you want a change, a fresh start and/or because you’ve got too much stuff and want to reclaim control over your life by having less instead of more – decluttering for these purposes should be realistic, empowering and positive.
+However, decluttering because you want a change, a fresh start and/or because you’ve got too much stuff and want to reclaim control over your life by having less instead of more – decluttering for these purposes should and CAN be realistic, empowering and positive!

 There are so many tips and resources to help you declutter your home and life.
 For example, you’ll find many of them here as you browse the decluttering articles in my blog.